sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 ---
 layout: page
+title: Other useful features and tricks

 prev:
   url: /interactions/interactions.html
   title: Interacting with others

 ---

-# Other useful features and tricks
-In this section we will present some SMC features and useful tricks that will make the management of your project easier.
+In this section we will present some CoCalc features and useful tricks that will make the management of your project easier.

 ## Text fields generally support markdown and LaTeX
-SMC not only facilitates the creation of LaTex documents, but the multiple text sections in SMC support and render LaTex and markdown  (specifically  [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
+CoCalc not only facilitates the creation of LaTex documents, but the multiple text sections in CoCalc support and render LaTex and markdown  (specifically  [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).

 For example, you can use LaTex syntax in the chat rooms: